AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ```

-If he command returns a note about instances deploying, you can still go ahead and perform the next update, but your last one might not yet be visible on the instance.
+If the command returns a note about instances deploying, you can still go ahead and perform the next update, but your last one might not yet be visible on the instance.

 ### Show Deployment History {#show-deployment-history}